natenichols/constexpr-typeinfo-less/paper.md

 forums; it seems the appropriate venue to standardize the ordering anyay, without making WG21 duplicate the work.

+## Pros of completely defined order (chosen design)

+### Static analyzers do not have a single backend

+This proved decisive.
+Since static analyzers and compilers that produce intermediate representations before choosing a backend are part of the ecosystem, it is important to be consistent and not rely on a particular mangler.

+### `consteval` should be as portable as possible

+The abstract machine used at constant evaluation time has far fewer parameters than the runtime one.
+We should keep them to a minimum, and type ordering is not a necessary parameter.
+We should keep implementations consistent.

 ## Desirable properties of `TYPE_ORDER(x, y)`

 ### Stability